 10 Reasons to Visit the North Wessex Downs

 The North Wessex Downs is the third largest area of outstanding natural beauty in the UK.
 If that one fact on its own is not enough to tempt you to visit this quintessentially English landscape of gently rolling hills and undulating chalklands then read on.
-Steve Davison, author of the new walking guidebook to the area, gives us ten highlights of the North Wessex Downs.
+Steve Davison, author of the walking guidebook to the area, gives us ten highlights of the North Wessex Downs.

 Britain's largest display of wild purple crocuses